Major requirements (48-55)

 - Successfully complete all practicum requirements with a grade of "B" or better.

-- Successfully complete the graduate degree in Communication Sciences and Disorders with option in the Deaf and Hard of Hearing.
+- Successfully complete the graduate degree in Special Education with option in the Deaf and Hard of Hearing (MSEd).

 - Successfully complete the state approved exit assessments.